tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 - **Among the major world markets, the US ranks 8th in total return over the past decade**
   - You can take advantage of faster-growing economies by investing some assets in an overseas fund with a good record.

+- **what's the bottom line?**
+  - If you think a company’s product is going to grow significantly, then the question is: what percentage of revenue or net income that product accounts for?
+For companies like Procter and Gamble, Pampers may be a fast growing product but it's impact on the company’s bottom may be too small.

+- **Big Companies, Small Moves**
+  - The bigger the company, the harder it is to keep the percentage of growth constant or increasing.

 # Quotes

+If you don’t study any companies you have the same chance of success buying stocks as you do in a poker game if you bet without looking at your cards.
+Time is on your side when you own shares of superior companies.
+You can afford to be patient—even if you missed Wal-Mart in the first five years, it was a great stock to own in the next five years.
+Time is against you when you own options.

+If you study 10 companies, you’ll find 1 for which the story is better than expected.
+If you study 50, you’ll find 5.
+There are always pleasant surprises to be found in the stock market—companies whose achievements are being overlooked on Wall Street.

+Nobody can predict interest rates, the future direction of the economy, or the stock market.
+Dismiss all such forecasts and concentrate on what’s actually happening to the companies in which you’ve invested.

+There is always something to worry about.
+Avoid weekend thinking and ignore the latest dire predictions of newscasters.
+Sell a stock because the company’s fundamentals deteriorate, not because the sky is falling.

+In every industry and every region of the country, the observant amateur can find great growth companies long before the professionals have discovered them.ssss

+"Investing without research is like playing stud poker and never looking at the cards."

+“All you have to do is put as much effort into picking your stocks as you do in buying your groceries.”

 “As I look back on it now, it's obvious that studying history and philosophy was much better preparation for the stock market than, say, studying statistics.”